ray-project/ray/doc/source/rllib/rllib-env.rst

    frame rates per core but are limited by policy inference latency.
 To address this, create multiple environments per process and thus batch the policy forward pass across these vectorized environments.
-Set ``config.env_runners(num_envs_per_env_runner=..)`` to create more than one environment per :py:class:`~ray.rllib.envs.env_runner.EnvRunner` actor.
-Additionally, you can make the individual subenvironments within an environment vector independent processes (through python's multiprocessing used by gymnasium).
+Set ``config.env_runners(num_envs_per_env_runner=..)`` to create more than one environment copy per :py:class:`~ray.rllib.envs.env_runner.EnvRunner` actor.
+Additionally, you can make the individual sub-environments within a vector independent processes (through python's multiprocessing used by gymnasium).
    Set `config.env_runners(remote_worker_envs=True)` to create individual subenvironments as separate processes and step them in parallel.